 In fact, I was crying to my wife a few nights ago that I want to daydream that I’m best friends with Jaina Proudmoore, but my daydreams always get ruined because I literally can’t think of a single reason she’d have any interest in me at all.
 After all, I’m ugly, fat and boring, aren’t I?
 Literal garbage.

 I’m still learning the hardest lesson: in the end, life isn’t fair.
 The Western concept of Karma doesn’t exist, and the bullies always win.
 Bullies get to live great lives and never be accountable for how they hurt people.
-They get to have people like them and think they’re wonderful.
+They get to have people like them, like their creative content and think they’re wonderful.
 They get to go on to do good things and change the world, and they get to have strong friendships regardless of what they’ve done.
 It’s the people they hurt who are left cleaning up in the end.

 I’m my life I’ve had loads of incredibly positive experiences, but it’s these traumatic ones that have ended up defining me, as much as I spend a lot of time, energy and money fighting against that.

 These awful people have shaped the course of my life much more keenly than any of my positive experiences.
 It doesn’t matter how many books I write, how many people tell me they love my stories or how many of my friends reassure me I’m loveable and worth something, I’m still locked in an internal struggle with who I still feel I really am.